Betty Shabazz: Marriage and family

 Betty X and Malcolm X did not have a conventional courtship.
 One-on-one dates were contrary to the teachings of the Nation of Islam.
 Instead, the couple shared their "dates" with dozens of other members.
 Malcolm X frequently took groups to visit New York's museums and libraries, and he always invited Betty X.

 Although they had never discussed the subject, Betty X suspected that Malcolm X was interested in marriage.
 One day he called and asked her to marry him, and they were married on January 14, 1958, in Lansing, Michigan.
 By coincidence, Betty X became a licensed practical nurse (LPN) on the same day.

 At first, their relationship followed the Nation of Islam's strictures concerning marriage; Malcolm X set the rules and Betty X obediently followed them.
 In 1969, Shabazz wrote that "his indoctrination was so thorough, even to me, that it has become a pattern for our [family's] lives."
 Over time, the family dynamic changed, as Malcolm X made small concessions to Betty X's demands for more independence.
 In 1969, Shabazz recalled:We would have little family talks.
 They began at first with Malcolm telling me what he expected of a wife.
 But the first time I told him what I expected of him as a husband it came as a shock.
 After dinner one night he said, "Boy, Betty, something you said hit me like a ton of bricks.
 Here I've been going along having our little workshops with me doing all the talking and you doing all the listening."
 He concluded our marriage should be a mutual exchange.

 The couple had six daughters.
-Their names were Attallah, born in 1958 and named after Attila the Hun; Qubilah, born in 1960 and named after Kublai Khan; Ilyasah, born in 1962 and named after Elijah Muhammad; Gamilah Lumumba, born in 1964 and named after Patrice Lumumba; and twins, Malikah and Malaak, born in 1965 after their father's assassination and named for him.
+Their names were Attallah, born in 1958, Arabic for "the gift of God"; Qubilah, born in 1960 and named after Kublai Khan; Ilyasah, born in 1962 and named after Elijah Muhammad; Gamilah Lumumba, born in 1964 and named after Patrice Lumumba; and twins, Malikah and Malaak, born in 1965 after their father's assassination and named for him.

+She had 6 grandchildren and 2 great-grandchildren.